 7. How do I tell friends and family members?

 8. How do I advocate for my child at school?

 9. How do I protect my child from potential bullying at school and online?

-10. I do not understand this, agree with this or my religious beliefs do not align with my child’s gender identity or sexual orientation.
+10. What if I do not understand or my religious beliefs do not align with my child’s gender identity or sexual orientation.